Algebraic Hopf invariants and rational models for mapping spaces: Example: The classical Hopf invariant

 \section{Example: The classical Hopf invariant}

-In this section we will describe a chain level version of the classical Hopf invariant and explain how we will generalize it to an algebraic setting.
+In this section we will describe a chain level version of the classical Hopf invariant and explain how we will generalize it to the algebraic setting.
 This section should be seen as a motivation for our generalizations in the next sections.
 Most of this section comes from Example 1.7 in Section 1 of \cite{SW2}.
+In this section, and only in this section, we use the cochains with coefficients in $\Z$.